iloveponies/120-hour-epic-sax-marathon/recursion.markdown

 <exercise>
 Write down the evaluation of `(product [1 2 4])` like we did for `sum` above.
+This exercise does not give any points and you do not need to return it.
 </exercise>

 From this we get the general template for linear recursion over collections: